Meleciusz/Shaptif/README.md

 * Facilities:
   * Filters while adding exercise to training
-  * Modification of weight, series and repetitions to each exercises
+  * Modification of weight, series and repetitions for each exercise
   * Possibility to save changes during training
-  * When user close appliction during training history is automaticly generated
+  * When user close appliction during training, history is automaticly generated